altynayr/bash_eng_parallel_corpus/README.md

-# Goal
+# Summary of the project

 Create a parallel corpus of Bashkir and English for training a translator.
 A quick search on the internet shows that there are non-parallel Bashkir corpora.
 Those I could find are listed below under Resources, Bashkir corpora.
-A parallel corpus, let alone an English-Bashkir one doesn't exist, so the project is novel.
-Currently, the project is in its research stage.
-I need to know what texts I am allowed to legally use, and what texts are advised for training an accurate translator.
+I could not find a parallel corpus, let alone an English-Bashkir one, lying around freely avaiable on the internet.
-There is also a paralell goal.
-Since it looks like I will have to translate from Bashkir to English manually it might improve my Bashkir :)
+The resulting parallel corpus including 2838 Bashkir-English sentence pairs was extracted from a Wiktionary dump https://dumps.wikimedia.org/enwiktionary/ of 2022-10-21 of the English Language Wiktionary.

-# Resources
+# Other resources and ideas for the future

 ## Making a corpus
 https://www.clarin.eu/resource-families/parallel-corpora